 \section{The Morse complex $X_A$}

-\cref{mainresult} states that there is a CW-complex $X_A$ supporting a free resolution of $I^r$, where $X$ is the Taylor complex of $I$ and $A$ is an acyclic matching on the poset graph $G_X$ of $X$.
-Moreover, the $i$-cells of $X_A$ are in one to one correspondence with the $A$-critical $i$-cells of $X$.
-Following the notation in~\cite{BW} if $\sigma$ is an $A$-critical cell of $X$, we denote by $\sigma_A$ the unique corresponding cell of $X_A$.
+\cref{mainresult} states that there is a CW complex $X_A$ supporting a free resolution of $I^r$, where $X$ is the Taylor complex of $I$ and $A$ is an acyclic matching on the poset graph $G_X$ of $X$.
+Moreover, the $i$-cells of $X_A$ are in one-to-one correspondence with the $A$-critical $i$-cells of $X$.
+Following the notation in~\cite{BW}, if $\sigma$ is an $A$-critical cell of $X$, we denote by $\sigma_A$ the unique corresponding cell of $X_A$.
 We use the notation $\sigma'_A\le \sigma_A$ to say that the cell $\sigma'_A$ is contained in the closure of the cell $\sigma_A$.

-Our goal in this section is to determine, given $A$-critical cells $\sigma$ and $\sigma'$ of $X$, under what conditions on $\sigma$ and $\sigma'$ do we get It is not always immediately clear from the definition of a closure which cells are contained in the closures of other cells.
-Batzies and Welker~\cite{BW} characterized the cell ordering $\sigma'_A\le \sigma_A$ in the Morse complex $X_A$ in terms of certain paths in the directed graph $G^A_X$ called ``gradient paths'' (see \eqref{e:cells}).
+Our goal in this section is to determine, given $A$-critical cells $\sigma$ and $\sigma'$ of $X$, under what conditions on $\sigma$ and $\sigma'$ do we get It is not always immediately clear from the definition of a closure which cells are contained in the closure of other cells.
+Batzies and Welker~\cite{BW} characterized the cell ordering $\sigma'_A\le \sigma_A$ in the Morse complex $X_A$ in terms of certain paths in the directed graph $G^A_X$, called ``gradient paths'' (see \eqref{e:cells}).

 In this section, we will focus on the structure of the gradient paths in our setting, and show, in \cref{t:critical-cells}, exactly what the cell order $\sigma'_A\le \sigma_A$ in the Morse complex $X_A$ means in terms of the $A$-critical cells $\sigma$ and $\sigma'$ of $X$.
 Given the technical nature of the discussions and the fact that they apply only to this particular proof, we have chosen to state \cref{t:critical-cells} early on.
 What follows after are all the components that go into its proof.